SWIFT/BIC codes

-Everything you need to know about SWIFT codes for your online money transfers
+Everything you need to know about SWIFT codes for your online money transfers.

 What is a SWIFT code?